advocacy

 6. Prioritize Storytelling

-7. Utilize Social Media
+7. Develop Social Media Advocacy Strategies

-In today's digital age, social media platforms are powerful tools for advocacy campaigns.
+Social media platforms are powerful tools for advocacy campaigns.
 They allow you to reach a wide audience, engage with supporters, and mobilize action.
 When utilizing social media, it is important to have a clear strategy in place.

 Data And Analytics